-(NOP, Initial Study, Scoping Comments, Visitor Use Restrictions, GHG Modeling, Cultural Resources Assessment, Coastal Engineering Report, Implementation Approach, Eastshore General Plan, Traffic and Parking)
+Albany Beach Draft EIR Appendices, unchanged in Final EIR: NOP, Initial Study, Scoping Comments, Visitor Use Restrictions, GHG Modeling, Cultural Resources Assessment, Coastal Engineering Report, Implementation Approach, Eastshore General Plan, Traffic and Parking.

-The Park District is developing a restoration and public access project at the Breuner Marsh at Point Pinole Regional Shoreline.
+The Park District is developing a restoration and public access project at the Dotson Family Marsh (formerly Breuner Marsh) at Point Pinole Regional Shoreline.
 Key project goals are to restore historic San Francisco Bay wetlands, close a key gap in the San Francisco Bay Trail and develop other public access facilities.

-Download: Breuner Marsh - Notice of Availability of Final EIR (1 pg.)
+Download: Dotson Family Marsh (formerly Breuner Marsh) - Notice of Availability of Final EIR (1 pg.)

 The East Bay Regional Park District (EBRPD) wants to partner with the City of Concord, the National Park Service, and appropriate stakeholders to provide a great urban regional park in Concord.Link: Read more about Concord Naval Weapons Station project...